David Oliver (doctor)

-David Oliver is a British physician specialising in the geriatric medicine and acute general internal medicine.
+David Oliver is a British consultant geriatrician.
 He was President of the British Geriatrics Society from 2014 to 2016.
 He is Visiting Professor of Medicine for Older People in the School of Community and Health Sciences at City University London and a King's Fund Senior Visiting Fellow.
 He was formerly the UK Department of Health National Clinical Director for Older People's Services from 2009 to 2013.
 He is a researcher, writer, teacher and lecturer on services for older people and a regular blogger, columnist and media commentator.
 He was elected as Clinical Vice President of the Royal College of Physicians, London.
 In April 2022 he was elected as president of the Royal College of Physicians but withdrew in July 2022 after he had contracted Covid 19 and "no longer felt able to do it justice".

-Early life and postgraduate clinical training
+Early life and education

-He attended a state primary school, Northern Moor and Northenden in Manchester.
-He then attended Manchester Grammar School before studying medicine at The Queen's College, Oxford and Trinity Hall, Cambridge.
+Oliver was born on 13 January 1966 in Withington Community Hospital, Manchester, England.
+His father Fred is a retired old age psychiatrist.
+Oliver's early education was at Northenden County Primary School and the private Manchester Grammar School.
+He studied pre-clinical medicine at The Queen's College, Oxford in 1984 before transferring to Trinity Hall, Cambridge to study clinical medicine in 1987; graduating in 1989.